-Whatever the forms it takes and the magnitudes it amounts to, aid inflows are argued to elevate the economic performance in recipient countries.
-In the context of a country lagging behind in terms of physical and human capital such as Sudan, aid inflows are anticipated to do a lot in mitigating these shortcomings.
-However, the stylized facts on the country's macroeconomic indicators may don't support such assertion.
-Table 4.3 exhibits the interactions between some of the key macroeconomic indicators in Sudan economy and ODA during the period 1960 to 2014.
+Whatever the forms it takes, aid inflows are argued to elevate economic performance in recipient countries.
+In the context of a country lagging behind in terms of physical capital like economy and ODA during the period 1960 to 2014.
 Over these five decades, as the table shows, the overall correlations between aid presence and these indicators were not strong.
 Picking one, the reported figures indicate great divergences between ODA inflows and GDP growth rates.
 The exceptions were the 1960s and the 1970s, the periods in which there was a considerable conformity between aid presence and GDP growth.
 Specifically, during this period, aid growth rose from an annual average of 10.9% during 1960 -1964 to an annual average of 11.80% during the period from 1965 to 1969.
-In the same time period, GDP growth rates rose from an annual average of 0.59% during 1960 -1964 to an annual average of 1.60% in the next five years, proving a considerable consistency in the performance of these two indicators.
+In the same time period, GDP growth rates rose from an annual average of 0.59% during 1960 -1964 to an annual average of 1.60% in the next five years, proving a considerable consistency with aid performance.
 The decade of the 1970s also saw the same positive co-movements between ODA inflows and GDP growth.
 This consistency in the patterns of ODA inflows and GDP growth may, in part, arose due to the relative political stability that the country had perceived after the signature of Addis Ababa Agreement between the government and Sudan People' Liberation Army (SPLA) in 1972.
-Consequently, the ODA grew dramatically to achieve its historical peak in terms of growth (i.e. an annual average of 192%) during the period from1970 to 1974.
-It is worth to mention that the ruling political system in Sudan at that period was not democratic.
-However, in addition to the presence of peace, the country gained good reputation in capitalistic western circles due to its tough attitudes towards the communist believes arose during that period.